When More Security Tools Mean More Risk: IT Complexity and Cyber Exposure at Banks

 Justin Kirsch

 Justin Kirsch has spent over two decades helping banks and credit unions build security programs that pass examiner scrutiny.
-As CEO of Access Business Technologies, his team has implemented centralized security frameworks for hundreds of financial institutions, replacing fragmented tool stacks with unified Microsoft 365 security architectures.
+As CEO of Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services, his team has implemented M365 Guardian for hundreds of financial institutions, replacing fragmented tool stacks with unified Microsoft Defender, Microsoft Sentinel, and Microsoft Entra ID architectures.